USCSA: Evolution-Aware Security Analysis for Proxy-Based Upgradeable Smart Contracts: Abstract

 \section{Abstract}

-In the case of upgrading smart contracts on blockchain systems, it is essential to consider the continuity of upgrade and subsequent maintenance.
+In the case of upgrading smart contracts on blockchain systems, it is essential to consider the continuity of upgrades and subsequent maintenance.
 In practice, upgrade operations often introduce new vulnerabilities.
-To address this, we propose an Upgradable Smart Contract Security Analyzer, USCSA, which evaluates the risks associated with the upgrade process using the Abstract Syntax Tree (AST) differential analysis.We collected and analyzed 3,546 cases of vulnerabilities in upgradable contracts,covering common vulnerability categories such as reentrancy, access control flaws, and integer overflow.
-Experimental results show that USCSA achieves an accuracy of 92.3\%, recall of 89.7\%, and F1-score of 91.0\% in detecting upgrade-induced vulnerabilities.
-In addition, compared with traditional methods, the efficiency of mapping high-risk changes has increased by approximately 30\%.
-As a result, USCSA provides a significant advantage to improve the security and integrity of upgradable smart contracts, providing a novel and efficient solution to secure audits on blockchain applications.
+Existing static analysis tools usually only scan a single version and are unable to capture the correlation between code changes and emerging risks.
+To address this, we propose an Upgradeable Smart Contract Security Analyzer, USCSA, which uses Abstract Syntax Tree (AST) difference analysis to assess risks associated with the upgrade process and utilizes large language models (LLMs) for assisted reasoning to achieve high-confidence vulnerability attribution.
+We collected and analyzed 3,546 cases of vulnerabilities in upgradeable contracts, covering common vulnerability categories such as reentrancy, access control flaws, and integer overflow.
+Experimental results show that USCSA achieves a precision of 92.26\%, a recall of 89.67\%, and an F1-score of 90.95\% in detecting upgrade-induced vulnerabilities.
+As a result, USCSA provides a significant advantage to improve the security and integrity of upgradeable smart contracts, offering a novel and efficient solution for security auditing on blockchain applications.

 \ccsdesc[500]{Software and its engineering~Software verification~Software security} \ccsdesc[300]{Computing methodologies~Artificial intelligence~Machine learning} \ccsdesc[100]{Security and privacy~Software and application security~Vulnerability analysis} \ccsdesc[100]{Theory of computation~Design and analysis of algorithms~Tree algorithms} \ccsdesc[100]{Software and its engineering~Software notations and tools~Static analysis tools}